Step 2: Set up the build system: JDK and Gradle

 Using Gradle from within IntelliJ IDEA

-Ensuring JabRef builds with Gradle should always the first step because, e.g. it generates additional sources that are required for compiling the code.
+Ensuring JabRef builds with Gradle should always be the first step because, e.g. it generates additional sources that are required for compiling the code.

 Open the Gradle Tool Window with the small button that can usually be found on the right side of IDEA or navigate to View > Tool Windows > Gradle.
 In the Gradle Tool Window, press the “Reload All Gradle Projects” button to ensure that all settings are up-to-date with the setting changes.

-After that, you can use the Gradle Tool Window to build all parts JabRef and run it.
+After that, you can use the Gradle Tool Window to build all parts of JabRef and run it.
 To do so, expand the JabRef project in the Gradle Tool Window and navigate to Tasks.
 From there, you can build and run JabRef by double-clicking JabRef > Tasks > application > run.

 You can close JabRef again.